Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: problem formulation

 \end{itemize} \end{definition}

 Analogously, when SIC decoding is used, the coding scheme is defined as follows. \begin{definition} An $(n,M_1,M_2,P_1,P_2)$-SIC code for a two-user MAC consists of: \begin{itemize} \item the same codebooks and encoders in Def.~\ref{def:MAC JNN coding scheme}, \item a successive interference cancellation decoder with two steps.
-Step 1 applies the nearest neighbor decoder that treats the codeword of the other transmitter as noise, i.e.,
+Step 1 applies the nearest neighbor decoder that treats the channel input of one transmitter as noise, i.e.,

 Step 2 subtracts $X_1^n(\hatW_1)$ from the received signal to decode $X_2^n(\hatW_2)$ through another nearest neighbor decoder, i.e.,